dbcook/openrocket-database/README.md

 Indexing of new Estes parts is no longer possible, and corrections to the Semroc parts are also now impossible since the legacy Semroc web server has crashed irrecoverably.

-The information about how OpenRocket databases work has been through several iterations including code dives and is pretty accurate, but it's somewhat Mac centric because that's what I use most.
+The information about how OpenRocket databases work in version 15.03 has been through several iterations including code dives and is pretty accurate, but it's somewhat Mac centric because that's what I use most.

 ### Possible Updates

+* Add discountrocketry / modelrockets.us file - they source their own tubes and some nose cones
 * Build a separate Centuri file (but compatible tubes and nose cones are in the Semroc file)
-* Review / upgrade BMS, PML, and GLR stock files
+* Review / upgrade PML and GLR stock files
 * Add Bluetube / Always Ready Rocketry centering rings (and nose cones if possible)
 * Add historic FSI and CMR parts, though they are no longer available anywhere